FarukErat/Notes_and_Tutorials/authentication.md

 **User enters a password for login.**
 - The entry from database is retrieved.
-- The hash, salt and parameters are parsed.
+- The digest, salt and parameters are parsed.
 - The entered password is hashed according to the parsed salt and paramaters.
-- Check is done by comparing the calculated hash and the parsed hash.
+- Check is done by comparing the calculated digest and the parsed digest.

 Default authentication method for systems using LDAP.<br>